dilekiremozbay/movie_diary/README.md

 ## :hammer_and_wrench: Main Features

 - Gmail/Facebook login
-- When logged in with Facebook, the username is updated according to the owner of e-mail.
+- When logged in with Facebook, the username is updated according to the owner of the e-mail.
 - If username is already registered,new username is created randomly in gmail & facebook logins.
 - JWT token authentication
 - Re-registration with the same email or username is not allowed.